51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 }
 ```

-Note that the 'BuilderName' parameter must be set to the correct type for the data file.
-Either `DeviceDetectionPatternEngineBuilder` or `DeviceDetectionHashEngineBuilder`.
 If you are using the 51Degrees cloud then you'll need to add two elements using the builders `CloudRequestEngineBuilder` and `DeviceDetectionCloudEngineBuilder`.
 For example:

 ```{json}